LaunchCodeEducation/lchs/src/chapters/local-dev/before-starting.rst

 ================

 For the remaining chapters of this book, we will use a *local* code editor.
-This is an application that we run from our personal devices instead of online through a browser.
+This is an application that we run directly on our personal devices instead of online through a browser.

 .. index:: !
 Visual Studio Code, !
-IDE
+IDE, !
+Visual Studio Code

 Programmers use **integrated development environments** (IDE) to write and run their code.
 The IDE we will use for this course is called **Visual Studio